Shruthi213/Data-Engineering-Project-End-To-End/README.md

 Utilizing Azure Synapse Analytics for analysis and transformation and reporting purpose.
 # Getting SQL Server Firewall Error : 26
 Tried using On-Prem SQL database but getting  firewall connection issues So I have using Azure SQL database with Azure SQL i did not face any firewall issues.
+# Using ADF Loaded Data Into Bronze container
+Using ADF loaded data into data lake bronze container.